Salemmander/CS-3345-Generic-Linked-List/README.md

 ### Description

-This is my implementation of a singly linked list with no sentinal nodes.
+This is my implementation of a singly linked list with no sentinel nodes.

 Included methods are: